Bira/octopus-carnival/_drafts/wir-dscc-human.md

 the raider has to use the default rules and perform a Grab action to do it.
 My suggestion here would be to replace the **dagger** basic attack with a **Barbed Spear** that does the same damage, grabs on a hit, and cannot be used against other targets while the raider has a target grabbed.
+Gutting Dagger would then turn into Gutting Spear, with the same effects.

 ### Human Dune Trader